sola-studio/.github/profile/README.md

 # Sola Studio

-**Interface Clarity · UI Implementation**
+**UX Review · Dev-Ready Specs · UI Implementation**

 Sola Studio is an independent practice run by
-[Yoko Shiina](https://github.com/yokoworks), aligning interface clarity with technical realities to move products forward.
+[Yoko Shiina](https://github.com/yokoworks), working on the gaps between screens, wording, and implementation.

 Interface friction rarely sits in one layer — it spans wording, information structure, flow behavior, and implementation constraints together.
 Sola